Bcpoole/Zenta/README.md

 ### Displays
 Displays are listed on the character name dropdown in the nav-right once a character is loaded.
+- Classes - *Includes levels, if Prestige, and Archetype*
+- Characteristics
+- Equipment - *Displays Weapons, Armor, Wondrous Items, and Rings and their details*
 - Feats and Flaws
-- Traits & Drawbacks
-- Equipment - *Displays Weapons, Armor, Wondrous Items, and Rings and their details.*
 - Inventory
-- Classes - *Includes levels, if Prestige, and Archetype*
-- Characteristics
+- Spells
 - Stats - *Ability Scores, Offensive & Defensive Stats*
-- Spells
+- Traits & Drawbacks

 ## TO-DO
-- Convert additional fields to editable input
 - Add dialogs (with edit versions)
+- Delete options
 - Skills overhaul
+- Class/Class UI overhaul